The ultimate 3-week India itinerary: Exploring the best of India

 VISIT THE HISTORIC COLONIAL SITES

 Mumbai is jam-packed with some of the world’s grandest colonial-era architecture.
-The most impressive sights include the UNESCO World Heritage listed Chhatrapati Shivaji Terminus, India’s most famous railways station which combines Victoria gothic and Indian architecture, the stunning Municipal Corporation of Greater Mumbai building opposite the station, and Rajabai Clock tower, an beautiful 1878-built clock tower modelled after London’s famed Big Ben.
+The most impressive sights include the UNESCO World Heritage-listed Chhatrapati Shivaji Terminus, India’s most famous railways station which combines Victoria Gothic and Indian architecture, the stunning Municipal Corporation of Greater Mumbai building opposite the station, and Rajabai Clock tower, a beautiful 1878-built clock tower modelled after London’s famed Big Ben.

 ELCO MARKET